milesj/boost/docs/cli.md

 - `aliases` (`string[]`) - A list of aliased paths.
 Will not show up in the help menu, but will match on the command line.
 - `allowUnknownOptions` (`boolean`) - Allow [unknown options](./args.md#unknown-options) to be
   parsed, otherwise an error is thrown.
+Defaults to `false`.
+- `allowVariadicParams` (`boolean`) - Allow [variadic params](./args.md#variadic-params) to be
+  parsed, otherwise an error is thrown.
+Defaults to `false`.
 - `categories` (`object`) - A mapping of sub-command and option [categories](#categories) for this command only.
+[Global options](#global-options) are automatically defined under the `global` category.
 - `category` (`string`) - The category this command belongs to.
 Will be used to group in the parent command or program.
+Defaults to no category.
 - `deprecated` (`boolean`) - Whether the command is deprecated or not.
 Will display a tag in the help menu.
+Defaults to `false`.
 - `description` (`string`) - A description of what the command is and does.
 Supports basic markdown for bold, italics, and underline. _(required)_
 - `hidden` (`boolean`) - Whether the command should be hidden from the help menu or not.
 Will still match on the command line.
+Defaults to `false`.
 - `path` (`string`) - A unique name in which to match the command on the command line amongst a list of arguments (argv). _(required)_
-- `showRestParams` (`boolean`) - Denote that rest (variadic) parameters are supported in the help menu.
 - `usage` (`string | string[]`) - Define one or many usage examples to display in the help menu.

-When using decorators, import the `Config` decorator and apply it to the command class.
+When using decorators, import the `Config` decorator and apply it to the `Command` class.
 The path and description are required, while all other metadata can be passed as an object.

 ```ts
 import { Command, Config } from '@boost/cli';